sourpuh/ffxiv_pictomancy/README.md

 # FFXIV Pictomancy
-Pictomancy is a library for drawing 3D world overlays in Dalamud plugins.
+Pictomancy is a library for drawing 3D world overlays and VFX in Dalamud plugins.
 Pictomancy has an ImGui-like interface that operates in world space instead of a 2D canvas.
 Pictomancy simplifies the hard parts of 3D overlays by correctly clipping objects behind the camera and clipping around the native UI.